aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/300-apigw.md

 ## Add a LambdaRestApi construct to your stack

-Let's define an API endpoint and associate it with our Lambda function:
+Going back to `lib/cdk-workshop-stack.ts`, let's define an API endpoint and associate it with our Lambda function:

 {{<highlight ts "hl_lines=3 15-18">}}
 import cdk = require('@aws-cdk/core');